-They probably knew the same towns, customs, and cuisine.
-They had a bond the rest of us did not enjoy.
-This made me think.
-It’s the same in the Lord.
-When we’ve opened our lives to Jesus as Savior and Lord, we feel such closeness and intimacy with others who also know Him.
-There’s that bond in Jesus that make us brothers and sisters, family truly.
+They have a bond the rest of us do not enjoy.
+This makes me think.
+When we open our lives to Jesus, we feel such closeness and intimacy with others who also know Him.
+There’s that bond in Jesus that make us family.

 And what could be better than family?
 Now don’t groan!
 I know–God made family at a weak moment!
-He had troubles with His first two kids!
 But blood is thicker than water.
-And Jesus’ blood makes us one in Him, a bond that can never be broken.
+And Jesus’ blood makes us one, a bond that can never be broken.

 My wife and I always request a table for two at the earliest hour for dinner on a cruise.
 Chit-chat with strangers not high on our list.
-Before we sail we pray that we’ll meet other Christians on our trip–ones who speak the same language.
-You know what I mean.
-On one particular cruise, we sat adjacent three other couples who also sat at tables for two.
-We discovered that all were believers in Jesus!
-We spoke the same language…the one of Jesus!
-We laughed, got to know each other, and relished the relationships we all had with our Lord!
-Even sitting at separate tables.
+Before we sail, we pray that we’ll meet other Christians–ones who speak the same language.
+On one particular cruise, we sit adjacent three other couples who are also at tables for two.
+We discover that all are believers in Jesus!
+We speak the same language…the one of Jesus!
+We laugh, get to know each other, and relish our relationships in the Lord!

 Like those men on the road to Emmaus.
 Jesus helps them speak a common language.
 The same one we speak in Him!

 Thank you, Jesus, for making us one in you.
 Amen.